LFW’s Special Grants provide targeted funding for strategic responses to critical issues. Recent examples include:

-How to apply: Letters of Intent for 2021 grants are due by August 15.
+How to apply: Organizations interested in applying for a One-Year Special Grant can submit a Letter of Intent by August 15.
 See Current Opportunities for more information.

 Colectiva Legal del Pueblo